Australian sea lion: Communication

-In pinnipeds, mothers and pups are frequently separated throughout nursing and are thus expected to have evolved an efficient individual recognition system.
+In pinnipeds, mothers and pups are frequently separated throughout nursing, so are expected to have evolved an efficient individual recognition system.
 Consequentially, in Australian sea lions, as in many social mammals, mothers and their offspring can identify each other.
-Individual recognition produces mutual benefits by avoiding misdirected maternal care and therefore energy expenditure for mothers, and the risk of injury for young approaching unrelated, potentially dangerous, adult females.
+Individual recognition produces mutual benefits by avoiding misdirected maternal care and energy expenditure for mothers, and the risk of injury for young approaching unrelated, potentially dangerous, adult females.
 Individual recognition can be accomplished with a combination of several sensory modalities, including olfaction, vision, and audition.
-The use of olfactory cues as a close range recognition mechanism allows mothers to further confirm their pup's identity.
-In contrast to recent olfactory studies in pinnipeds which showed the presence but not a natural function of olfaction in pinnipeds, the present study shows that wild Australian sea lions use their olfactory abilities in a functional manner, by discrimination between the scents of their own offspring and a non-filial pup.
+The use of olfactory cues as a close-range recognition mechanism allows mothers to further confirm their pup's identity.
+In contrast to recent olfactory studies in pinnipeds, which showed the presence, but not a natural function of olfaction in pinnipeds, the present study shows that wild Australian sea lions use their olfactory abilities in a functional manner, by discrimination between the scents of their own offspring and nonfilial pups.
 However, in a dynamic, crowded colony, the acoustic channel seems to be the most reliable modality.
 For pinnipeds, neither visual nor olfactory cues are likely to be the primary modality for mother–pup recognition.

-Male Australian sea lions were observed producing three different call types: a barking call, a bleating call and a female-like call.
-The predominant call type produced by males of all ages was the barking call.
-The barking call of Australian sea lions was similar in structure to the barking calls described in some other species of otariid in that it was a short sound produced repetitively in a series.
+Male Australian sea lions were observed producing three different call types: A barking call, a bleating call, and a female-like call.
+The predominant call type produced by males of all ages was the barking call, which was similar in structure to the barking calls described in some other species of otariid in that it was a short sound produced repetitively in a series.
 Mature Australian sea lion males were found to emit the barking call in almost all social interactions, despite the existence of at least three call types in their vocal repertoire, plus a guttural threat and growl.

 While Australian sealions have a reputation for curiosity and playfulness during interactions with humans, their bite (albeit rare) can require hospitalisation.